novasamatech/nova-utils/README.md

 # Nova Utils

 ## About
-This repo contains static information (logos, links, etc) to support client apps in Polkadot & Kusama ecosystem (e.g. [Nova Wallet]) to map it to the keys/ids from the network itself.
+This repo contains static information (logos, links, etc.) to support client apps in Polkadot & Kusama ecosystem (e.g. [Nova Wallet]) to map it to the keys/ids from the network itself.

-Note: For better UX in your app its recommended to
+Note: For better UX in your app it is recommended to
-1. prepare UI states & logic when this information cannot be fetched due to github unavailability
+1. prepare UI states & logic when this information cannot be fetched due to gitHub unavailability
 2. cache the data to cover part of the issue of 1.

 ### [List of supported networks](https://github.com/novasamatech/nova-utils/tree/master/chains#supported-networks--assets-data)